from Memorial Day 2022

 celebrations

-We been having lots of needed rain and overcast skies.
+We been having lots of rain and overcast skies.
 Honestly, I do hope we actually get to eat on the patio.
 If not, the tablescape is portable!

 The small flags are mementos from our son’s baseball team.
 I can still picture those little second and third grade boys running the bases carrying these small flags in their small hands to Jim, his father who was deploying as part of Desert Storm.
 We were at Fort Bragg.
 Everyone knew what that deployment meant even if it wasn’t their dad or mom going.